Voice from Libya: No one is winning

 Only losers

-And in the meantime, Turkey and Russia's victories also stood on shaky ground.
+And in the long-term, Turkey and Russia's victories also stood on shaky ground.

-People in west Libya were grateful for Turkish support, but, deep down, Turkish forces still felt like "former occupiers" to most Libyans, Bugaighis said, referring to bygone centuries of Ottoman Empire rule.
+People in west Libya were grateful for Turkish support, but, deep down, Turkish soldiers still felt like "former occupiers" to most Libyans, Bugaighis said, referring to bygone centuries of Ottoman Empire rule in the region.

-"The Russians are just mercenaries fighting for money, so they don't have an important tole," in Libya's future, she added.
+"The Russians are just mercenaries fighting for money, so they don't have an important role [in Libya's future]," she added.

-The West caused the mess by leaving a vacuum after Gaddafi fell, she noted.
+The West helped create the mess by leaving a vacuum after Gaddafi fell, she noted.

 "Libyans had never experienced democracy before, so it was really new, and they [the EU and US] just left us alone, in the dark," she said.